ArkadiiOlshevskyi/AWS_S3_to_Snowflake/README.md

    - Add Snowflake credentials to S3 IAM policies for secure data access.

 3. **Snowflake Setup**:
-   - Set up a warehouse, database, sc
+   - Set up a warehouse, database, schema, and stage in Snowflake.

+4. **Ingest Data**:
+   - Load data from the S3 bucket into Snowflake staging tables.

+5. **Run Data Processing DAGs**:
+   - Execute the processing tasks that transform raw data into structured formats.